NRLParticipation/NRL-Cookbook/docs/administrators/referee-roster.md

 ---

-## Medium complexity: Structured Referee Roster Workflow
+## Medium complexity: Structured referee roster workflow

 Choose this template when you are working across multiple venues and need a clear operating plan for volunteers.